 - Train from the UK: Take the Eurostar from London St-Pancras International to Paris (Gard du Nord).
 Change and travel to Paris-East, from here there are direct trains to Offenburg where you should change to Konstanz.
 Total journey time is about 8.5 hours.

 - Drive from the UK: Take the Eurotunnel from Folkestone to Calais (approx. 35 minutes) and then drive to Strasbourg or Zurich and on to Konstanz (approx. 9 hours).

-- 5 overnight stays in private en-suite rooms with breakfast included as described in the itinerary
+- 5 overnight stays in private en-suite rooms as described in the itinerary

 - Luggage transfer on all cycling days (no limit on the number of pieces per person, max 20 kg)

 - Detailed pre-departure holiday information pack

 - 24/7 phone assistance by our local office/representative

 - Travel insurance (required – get a quote online)

 - Local tourist taxes and entry fees (payable on-site)